 - Charitable Donations

-I am usually pretty on the mark when it comes to projecting the expenses that fall into this category, but what I’m trying to do now is to level out the expenses each month.
-See, many of the expenses above are monthly and around the same cost, but some are not.
+I am usually pretty on the mark when it comes to projecting the expenses that fall into this category.
+What I have to do is allocate them out to cover costs for a year, even when costs are uneven.
+Let me explain.
+Many of the expenses above are monthly and around the same cost, but some are not.
 This is because of seasonal changes (higher electric bills in the summer, higher gas bills in the winter) or billing cycles for bills that aren’t monthly (the water bill every two months, the garbage bill every three).

 Paying as you go would mean that some months you’d have money left over where other months you’d come up short.
 The months you come up short can be a problem for many.
 So, by averaging all of the costs for each category and then budgeting accordingly, we are always fully funded.

 The gas and electric companies already offer this service.
 Both companies will allow you to pay a flat amount based on their estimates.
 If you come up short, you do owe the difference.
 If you overpay, they’ll lower your estimates.
 This works for many people, and it’s sort of what we’re doing.
 The benefit is that we keep our money!

 One thing that you may ask is how this works when we come up short.
 Say we budget $1,200 annually for electric bills, but our costs are $1,350.
 This means we ‘owe’ that fund $150 at some point through the year.
 The way I work handle this is by keeping a ‘cap’ for some of the fluctuating categories.
 So, for example, I have a $500 ‘cap’ on the gas bill.
 Once we have $500 allocated toward gas, I know that anything further would be over funding the account.
 If that happens, I’ll simply take the extra allocation and distribute it toward funds that are under allocated or that could use a boost.